Installing with OAuth

 3. Exchanging a temporary authorization code for an access token.

-While developing your app, you'll figure out a minimum list of scopes that your app requires to work.
-When a user installs your app on their workspace, you'll request those same scopes.
+While developing your app, you'll determine a minimum list of scopes that your app requires to work.
+When a user installs your app in their workspace, you'll request those scopes.

-To ask for scopes, redirect Slack users to https://slack.com/oauth/v2/authorize.
+To request scopes, redirect Slack users to https://slack.com/oauth/v2/authorize.
 If you're developing a GovSlack app for use by public sector customers, redirect users to https://slack-gov.com/oauth/v2/authorize.

 A scope conflict occurs when attempting to combine Sign in with Slack (SIWS) user scopes with non-Sign in with Slack scopes in the same OAuth flow.
-Each set of scopes must be requested in separate OAuth flows.
+Each set of scopes must be requested in a separate OAuth flow.

 https://slack.com/oauth/v2/authorize?scope=incoming-webhook,commands&client_id=3336676.569200954261

 The scope list requests scopes for your app's bot user.
-If you have specific need for a user token (say, to act on behalf of a user), provide a user_scope parameter with requested user scopes instead of, or in addition to, the scope parameter.
+If you have specific need for a user token (for example, so that you can act on behalf of a user), provide a user_scope parameter with requested user scopes instead of, or in addition to, the scope parameter.

-Each trip through installation can result in additive scopes.
-For example, if a user installs your app into a workspace while you request channels:history but then installs your app again while you ask for channels:read then both channels:history and channels:read will be assigned to the token.
+Also note that each installation can result in additive scopes.
+For example, if a user installs your app in a workspace where you request channels:history and then installs your app again where you request channels:read, both channels:history and channels:read will be assigned to the token.
 There is no way to remove scopes from an existing token without revoking it entirely.

 REDIRECT_URL: https://example.com/path